Sunday of Week 14 of Ordinary Time (Year A)

 Our king is a king of peace:

-He is a king of peace, not just in the sense of an external absence of violence but of a deep, inner peace, shalom.
+He is a king of peace, not just in the sense of an external absence of violence, but of a deep, inner peace, i.e. shalom.
 Jesus, who is identified with the king in Zechariah’s passage, also brings peace.
-He is the Prince of Peace (Jesus also brings the “sword”, but this is not contradictory, as we will see below):
+He is the Prince of Peace (Jesus also brings the ‘sword’, but this is not contradictory, as we will see below).
+In today’s Gospel, he says:

-Come to me, all you who labour and are overburdened, and I will give you rest .
+Come to me, all you who are weary and are carrying heavy burdens, and I will give you rest.

 Through the tough times

 Whatever demands Jesus may make on our following of him, he wants to be at all times truly a source of comfort, of consolation and of forgiveness and reconciliation.
-Whatever demands life may be making on us, he is there too to be called on.
+Whatever demands life may be making on us, he is there to be called on.
 When we are in difficulties and pain, we can ask him to take them away.
 He may not always do so, but we can expect him to restore our peace.
-For we need to remember that Jesus is not to be seen as an escape from our problems.
-Sometimes he will give us peace not from our pain, but within our pain.
-There can be the danger that we expect Jesus or his Mother or some other saint or the Church to be there to wave a magic wand that wipes away all our problems, all difficulties, all obstacles.
+And we need to remember that Jesus is not to be seen as an escape from our problems.
+Sometimes he will give us peace, not from our pain, but within our pain.
+There can be the danger that we expect Jesus or his Mother or some other saint or the Church to be there to wave a magic wand that wipes away all our problems, all difficulties, all obstacles—and that is not the case.

 The Father was silent, and his will was clear.
 Jesus should face what is coming.
-And, when sometime later, Jesus rises from his prayer, he is a very different person.
-From that moment on and for the rest of his Passion experience he reveals nothing but quiet dignity and strength in the face of all kinds of abuse and humiliations.
+And when sometime later, Jesus rises from his prayer, he is a very different person.
+From that moment on and for the rest of his passion experience he reveals nothing but quiet dignity and strength in the face of all kinds of abuse and humiliation.

 He is full of an inner peace, which had come once he had said that total ‘Yes’ to his Father.
 His prayer in the garden had been answered, although not in the way he originally requested.

 Here we might say we have the two sides of the Gospel coming together.
-On the one hand, Jesus makes that absolute and total surrender of himself into God’s hands but, at the same time, experiences the “rest” that comes to those who “labour and are overburdened”.
+On the one hand, Jesus makes that absolute and total surrender of himself into God’s hands, but at the same time, experiences the ‘rest’ that comes to:

 Paul’s experience